 If you spend some time in the Old Town, you will notice a couple of monuments and memorial stones, all carrying the same name – João Carlos Nunes Abreu.

 And yes, you suspect it right.
 This is the same João Carlos Nunes Abreu, who donated the entire collection of the spectacular museum Universo de Memórias in Funchal.
 It isn’t actually just a museum, it is a true “Universe of Memories”… It is one of the gems of Funchal.
 Be sure to put this place on your Funchal itinerary as it is definitely worth visiting.
-Personally, I find it the most beautiful collection of art I have ever seen.
+Personally, I find it one of the most beautiful and memorable collections of art I have seen.

-Best travel tip for visiting Funchal’s Old Town to see the painted doors
+Best tip for visiting Funchal’s Old Town to see the painted doors

-If you visit the area of Santa Maria Street in the afternoon, once the street restaurants are open, not only you will get a headache trying to politely reject all the dinner invitations, you will also miss some of the paintings.
-When restaurants open their doors and set up the tables on the streets, some of the beautiful doors are simply hidden.
+If you visit the area of Santa Maria Street in the afternoon, once the street restaurants are open, not only you will get a headache trying to politely reject all the dinner invitations, you will also miss some paintings.
+When restaurants open their doors and set up the tables on the streets, some beautiful doors are simply hidden.

 If you are planning to photograph the street art, plan your visit early in the early morning, if possible on a sunny Sunday.
 You will skip the crowds and you will be able to enjoy all the paintings.